 Kelly, more than anyone else in that stadium, might have looked across the ages and felt a shock of recognition at the sight of Bezdek.

-Bezdek, who was a vigorous 32-years-old when he led Oregon to victory at the new exhibition in Pasadena, was about half-way through a triumph-filled and novel career in athletics.
+Bezdek was a forceful 32-year-old when he led Oregon to victory at the new exhibition in Pasadena, and about half-way through a triumph-filled and novel career in major athletics.
 Bezdek, who began as a teenage professional football player before becoming an amateur champion, went on to make his name as a generation-defining college coach, a professional baseball scout and then manager, and a top-level university administrator.
 From an amateurism scandal as a college athlete that whiffed on the real infraction, to a short flirtation with an intellectual life after earning a degree as a chemist, Bezdek would become not just the only man to lead three different programs to the Rose Bowl Game, but the only one to manage a Major League Baseball club and coach a team in the National Football League.

 AMERICAN AS APPLE PIE

-Bezdek was a first-generation American immigrant from Bohemia, a region in central Europe that slowly turned into the Czech Republic.
-His parents had sailed for America in 1891, when Bezdek was six-years-old, and by 1900 had found a permanent place amongst the skilled Irish, German, and Czech butchers and meat packers in Chicago’s Back of the Yards neighborhood, the meat-processing nexus of the country.
+Bezdek was a first-generation American immigrant from Bohemia, a region in central Europe that slowly transformed across the twentieth century into the Czech Republic.
+His parents had sailed for America in 1891, when Bezdek was six-years-old, and by 1900 had found a permanent place amongst skilled Irish, German, and Czech butchers and meat packers in Chicago’s Back of the Yards neighborhood, the meat-processing nexus of the United States.

 Like millions of kids who grew up in America but felt foreign because of the old-world style that reigned at home, Bezdek participated in American athletics to assimilate into American life.

-Bezdek had been nicked by an amateur eligibility scandal at Chicago after representatives from the University of Illinois, a charter member of the new Big Ten Conference, had accused him of fighting for purses as a professional boxer while he was still a youth.
-Bezdek never had boxed for money and cleared his name of those charges, but his days as a teenage semi-professional football player, which he certainly had done, somehow went un-discovered.
+Bezdek had been nicked by an amateur eligibility scandal at Chicago after representatives from the University of Illinois, a charter member of the new Big Ten Conference, had accused him of fighting for purses as a professional boxer during his youth.
+Bezdek never had boxed for money and cleared his name of the charges, but his days as a teenage semi-professional football player, which he certainly did have hidden in his past, somehow went un-discovered.

-As a 16-year-old with the strength of a full-grown Bohemian field hand, Bezdek had signed on in 1900 for two seasons with the Morgan Athletic Club, a neighborhood social organization that put together a traveling football team.
+In 1900 as a 16-year-old with the strength of a full-grown Bohemian field hand, Bezdek signed on for two seasons with the Morgan Athletic Club, a neighborhood social organization that put together a traveling football team.
 Prior to games against other clubs from around the city, pots and baskets were passed around like it was a church service and stuffed with bills and coins, with the winners and losers dividing the proceeds afterward.

-In the months before Bezdek’s second and final season with the Morgan Club, the organization remade itself into the Cardinals Athletic Club.
-The Cardinals went on to win the 1901 city championship with an undefeated record against the other neighborhood teams.
-In just a few lines of newspaper coverage about the championship game, Bezdek had been singled out for a run he made to help set up a score in the victory.
+In the months before Bezdek’s second and final season with Morgan the organization remade itself into the Cardinals Athletic Club.
+The Cardinals went on to win the 1901 city championship with an undefeated record against its neighborhood challengers.
+In just a few lines of newspaper coverage about the championship game, Bezdek was singled out for a run he made to help set up a score in the victory.

-That club was not an obscure organization, and in 1920 they would sign on as the Chicago Cardinals with a small group of other neighborhood and factory teams from around the country, making them a founding member of the American Professional Football Association, known today as the National Football League.
-The Cardinals would play forty seasons in Chicago until relocating to St. Louis in 1960, and later Phoenix, where the franchise is stationed today.
+That club was not an obscure organization, and in 1920 they would sign on as the Chicago Cardinals alongside other neighborhood and factory teams from around the upper Midwest and Northeast, making them a founding member of the American Professional Football Association, known today as the National Football League.
+The Cardinals would play forty seasons in Chicago before relocating to St. Louis in 1960, and later Phoenix, where the franchise plays out of today.

-Coach Stagg could be a self-righteous prig when he felt he had the high ground, but clearly he chose not to say anything to Illinois or the Big Ten about Bezdek unless they accused him in the right sport.
-He apparently also made a moral exception for young Bezdek, who was one of the smartest and strongest players on the best team Stagg had assembled yet at Chicago.
-After all, Fielding Yost was bringing a Michigan team on a four-year unbeaten streak to Chicago on Thanksgiving Day to end the season.
-What were a couple of beautiful dollars between good, clean competitors, anyway?
+Stagg apparently made a moral exception for young Bezdek, who was one of the smartest and strongest players on the best team Stagg had ever built at Chicago.
+Michigan coach Fielding Yost was coming Thanksgiving Day with a Wolverines team riding a four-year unbeaten streak and a reputation for near-invicibility.
+What were a couple of beautiful extra dollars between competitors, anyway?

-Bezdek played second base for the Maroons’ baseball team, a fact that would become important later on, but he was far-better known as a vicious fullback and stout defender on the school’s 1905 national championship team.
-That squad had in fact halted Michigan’s four-year, 56 game unbeaten streak in a frigid battle that was later called college football’s first Game of the Century.
-That 1905 team won for Stagg the first of his seven Big Ten championships and two national titles.
+During the spring Bezdek played second base for the Maroons’ baseball team, a fact that would become significant years down the road, but he was far-better known as the vicious fullback and stout defender on the school’s 1905 national championship team.
+That squad had in fact halted Michigan’s four-year, 56 game unbeaten streak during a frigid holiday battle in H yde Park, later dubbed college football’s first Game of the Century.
+That 1905 team won for Stagg the first of seven Big Ten championships and two national titles.

 THE THINKING MAN AS COACH

-Following that 1905 season, the highly-intellectual, 22-year-old Bezdek left for Oregon to coach their remote and unknown football team.
-He stayed in Eugene for a single season, leading the team on a 5-0-1 campaign, before returning to Chicago and completing his degree in chemistry.
-For a moment Bezdek, who spoke at least five languages, ruminated on a future life as intellectual before deciding that being indoors and behind a desk literally would kill him, like a plow horse left in the barn when the spring fields needed turning over—there was work to do and he was equipped to do it.
+Following the 1905 season, the highly-intellectual, 22-year-old Bezdek left for Oregon to coach their remote and unknown football team.
+He stayed in Eugene for a single season, leading the team on a 5-0-1 campaign, before returning to Chicago and completing a degree in chemistry.
+For a moment Bezdek, who spoke the better part of five languages, ruminated on life as an intellectual before deciding that being indoors all year would kill him.
+He saw it as a good plow horse left in the barn when the spring fields needed turning over—there was work to do and he was equipped to do it.

 For the massively energetic Bezdek this was barely a metaphor.
-There were times when he spoke at length that he began to sound like a sad monster, or a beast of burden, that had been cursed with human consciousness and a fine intellect that he was not exactly sure how to satisfy.
+There were times, when he spoke at length, he began to sound like a sad monster, or beast of burden, cursed with human consciousness and a fine intellect that he was not sure how to satisfy.

-Arriving in the summer of 1908, Bezdek immediately invited down Stagg to help teach his new team the fundamentals of passing football, a tactic that had been legalized only two years earlier after Teddy Roosevelt, as president of the United States, had intervened to stop the sport from killing and maiming too many more undergraduates and having itself abolished forever.
+Arriving in the summer of 1908, Bezdek immediately invited Stagg to help teach his new team the fundamentals of passing football, a tactic legalized only two years earlier after Teddy Roosevelt, as president of the United States, had intervened to stop the sport from killing and maiming too many more undergraduates and getting itself abolished forever.

-Bezdek built up Arkansas’ football team quickly, taking it from one of the laughable programs in the emerging southwest-football region into one of its best.
-In addition to the new passing tactics, Bezdek borrowed an insight from the fast-moving Michigan teams “Hurry-Up” Yost had massed against him twice while he was a player at Chicago.
+Bezdek built up Arkansas’ football team quickly, taking it from one of the laughable programs in the emerging southwest-football region to one of its best.
+In addition to the new passing tactics, Bezdek borrowed insight from the lightning-war Michigan teams “Hurry-Up” Yost had sent at him twice while he was a player at Chicago.
 Bezdek modified and implemented an ultra-uptempo offensive attack, using both the pass and run to strike downfield, that was a novelty across the entire country.